ucsdlib/libcarp-data-notes/lecture-notes/02-shell-mining.md

-## Step back - Why use CLI for DATA SCIENCE?
+## Step back - Why use CLI for DATA SCIENCE? (put in terminal showing comment)

 * CLI is agile
 	* DS is interactive and exploratory, and your envir needs to allow for this
 	* CLI provides read-eval-print-loop (REPL)
 		* type a command, press enter and cmd is evaluated immediately
-		* much more convienent for DS than edit-combile-run-debug cycle
+		* much more convienent for DS than edit-combine-run-debug cycle
+		* also more immediate than working in a point and click envir at scale
 	* CLI is very close to file system
 		* b/c data is necessary for doing DS, importance for working with files
 * Cmd line is augmenting
 	* augmenting tech that amplifies existing technologies
 	* integrates with other tech (e.g. use with R & python)
-	* write scripts in python or r that work like a cli tool
+	* write scripts in python or r that work like a cli tool (http://csvkit.readthedocs.io/en/latest/)
 * Scalable - very diff. from using GUI
-	* everythung you type on cmd line can be automated
+	* everything you type on cmd line can be automated
-	* reruning cmds are very easy
+	* rerunning cmds are very easy
 	* can automate running commands on remotes
 	* scalable and repeatable
 	* not point and click
 * CLI extensible
 	* agnostic
-	* cli tools written in many programming languages
+	* cli tools written in many programming languages (python, R, node, perl, ruby)
 	* cli tools work together
 * CLI is ubiquitous
 	* on unix based systems (linux, mac osx, android)